-With Alphanumeric Sender IDs, you can send Twilio Programmable SMS messages to supported countries from a personalized Sender ID (for example; the name of a business or organization) instead of an E.164-formatted (standard) Twilio phone number.
-The example below shows how an Alphanumeric Sender ID (AUTHMSG) would look in place of the standard number.
+Alphanumeric Sender ID allows you to send Twilio Programmable SMS messages to supported countries from a personalized sender ID (like a business or organization name), instead of your E.164 formatted Twilio Phone number.

-- Some countries require pre-registration, which means the customer has to provide information and sometimes additional documents, resulting in additional time before the Sender ID can be used.
-These Sender IDs are known as “pre-registered.”
+- Some countries require registration, which means the customer has to provide information and sometimes additional documents, resulting in additional time before the Alphanumeric Sender ID can be used.
+These Alphanumeric Sender IDs are known as “registered”

 Which Countries Support Alphanumeric Sender IDs?

 You can find out which countries support Alphanumeric Sender IDs on this page.

 There is no additional charge for using an Alphanumeric Sender ID for most countries.
 However, for some countries that require registration there may be additional charges, such as one-time setup fees or recurring monthly fees.
 If so, that information is displayed in the Sender ID registration form of the relevant country.